MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-project-supplies.md

 2. Open a project that you want to purchase items for.
 3. Choose the **Create Purchase Orders** action.
 4. The **Create Purchase Orders** page shows a line for each item on the project.
 Lines for both fully available quantities and unavailable quantities show by default.
 To show only unavailable quantities, choose the **Show Unavailable** action.
 5. The **Quantity to Purchase** field contains the unavailable quantity.
-To purchase a different quantity, edit the value in the field. <!--You can also turn on the **Reserve** toggle if you want to reserve the quantity on the purchase line against demand.
-I DON'T SEE THIS TOGGLE ON THE CREATE PURCHASE ORDERS PAGE-->
+To purchase a different quantity, edit the value in the field.

    > [!Note]
    > You can also change the **Quantity to Purchase** field on unavailable lines, even though they represent fully available quantities.

+6. You can also turn on the **Reserve** toggle if you want to reserve the quantity on the purchase line against a demand ninstead of filling out the **Project No.** and **Project Task NO.** fields on the purchase line.
+By default, the **Reserve** toggle is hidden on the page.
+You can personalize the page to add the toggle.
+To learn more, go to [Personalize your workspace](ui-personalization-user.md).
-6. Select **OK**.
+7. Select **OK**.

 You can review the purchase lines linked to the project either from the **Project Card** page or **Project Planning Lines** by choosing the **Purchase Lines** action.